-The Government's Climate Action Plan 2023 (CAP 23) sets out the energy efficiency and energy related Green House Gas (GHG) emissions reduction targets which Public Sector Bodies in Ireland are legally obliged to meet.
+The Government's Climate Action Plan 2024 (CAP 24) sets out the energy efficiency and energy related Green House Gas (GHG) emissions reduction targets which Public Sector Bodies in Ireland are legally obliged to meet.
 It also mandates Public Bodies to develop a Roadmap setting out how they will deliver these targets.
 This Climate Action Roadmap has been developed by Irish Lights in response to this obligation.
 It outlines work undertaken by Irish Lights to date and its approach to continuing to reduce carbon emissions from its operations by reducing energy usage and shifting energy sources from fossil fuels towards renewable and carbon zero energy sources.

 Work on various sustainability projects has been underway in Irish Lights for many years as outlined in the Foreword.
-However, this document represents the first time these efforts have been collated into a comprehensive overview which demonstrates baseline readings, achievements to date, future goals and actions to meet the CAP23 obligations.
+However, this document represents a comprehensive overview which demonstrates baseline readings, achievements to date, future goals and actions to meet the CAP 24 obligations.
 This roadmap includes an analysis of targets including any "gap to targets" that needs to be addressed.
 The layout of the document is in line with the SEAI climate action roadmap guidance template for small public bodies.

-O3 LEADERSHIP AND GOVERNANCE FOR CLIMATE CHANGE
+03 LEADERSHIP AND GOVERNANCE FOR CLIMATE CHANGE